 For International Students

 For an international student, there may be loan options.
-Better loan terms may apply if you have a U.S. citizen or permanent resident co-signer.
-We are not able to recommend any lenders specifically, but we will work with all banks and lending institutions.
+Better loan terms may be available if you have a U.S. citizen or permanent resident as a co-signer.
+Though loan terms will likely be less preferable, here are a few lenders that do not require a U.S. co-signer to be approved.
+We are not able to recommend any lenders, specifically, but do advise searching online to see what options are out there for you.
+We will work with all banks and lending institutions.

 We, as the University of Texas at Austin, cannot be your co-signer.